 In Mykolaiv MSF is also funding the work of local volunteers who bring medical and logistical equipment in and out of the besieged city.

-We recently launched a new hotline for Kharkiv city and oblast to respond to ongoing needs for medications and online medical and psychological consultations.
+We operate a phone hotline for Kharkiv city and oblast to respond to ongoing needs for medications and online medical and psychological consultations.
 We will collaborate with a volunteer network to distribute medications from our warehouse to people’s homes.